Keeper-Security/Commander/keepercommander/commands/pam_import/README.md

   > **Note 3:** Post rotation scripts (a.k.a. `scripts`) are executed in following order: `pamUser` scripts after any **successful** rotation for that user, `pamMachine` scripts after any **successful** rotation on the machine and `pamConfiguration` scripts after any rotation using that configuration.
   > **Note 4:** When `allow_supply_user` is false and JIT ephemeral is not used, vault may require a launch credential; import can provide it via `launch_credentials` in the resource's `connection` block.

-JIT and KeeperAI settings below are shared across all resource types (pamMachine, pamDatabase, pamDirectory) except User and RBI (pamRemoteBrowser) records.
+JIT and KeeperAI settings below are shared across all resource types (pamMachine, pamDatabase, pamDirectory) except User and RBI (pamRemoteBrowser) records. **Workflow** (approvals / checkout / temporal restrictions) is supported on all four resource types: pamMachine, pamDatabase, pamDirectory, **and** pamRemoteBrowser.

 <details>
 <summary>Just-In-Time Access (JIT)</summary>